oroinc/documentation/user/back-office/sales/quotes/manage.rst

    You can delete a quote in this way only when the :ref:`Quote Management Flow <simple-quote-management>` / :ref:`Backoffice Quote Flow with Approvals <quote-management-with-approvals>` are inactive.
 Otherwise, use the Delete transition defined within the active workflow:

    .. image:: /user/img/sales/quotes/quotes_workflowdelete1.png
+      :alt: Click the Delete button within the active Backoffice Quote Flow with Approvals workflow

 1. In the main menu, navigate to **Sales > Quotes**.
 The quote list opens.
 2. Click the quote that you need to delete.
 The page with quote details opens.